Upper Cape Regional Transfer Station: Overview

 The facility takes in trash truck deliveries from the towns of Falmouth, Mashpee, and Sandwich, as well as the military reservation's tenants.
 Independent commercial haulers also deliver solid waste to the facility and are billed by the UCRTS on a tonnage basis.
 Trash is transferred to railroad hopper cars and transported to the SEMASS waste-to-energy plant in Rochester, Massachusetts.

-The facility is owned jointly by the four Upper Cape Cod towns of Bourne, Falmouth, Mashpee and Sandwich.
+The facility is jointly operated by three Upper Cape Cod towns – Falmouth, Mashpee and Sandwich.
+The Town of Bourne was an original member but voted to end its membership in 2022.
+The facility is managed by a three person board of managers through an intermunicipal agreements among the three member towns.

 It is managed under the oversight of the Cape Cod Commission, the state's regional planning, regulatory and permitting agency for the Cape Cod district.
 A four-person board of managers—one from each of the four Upper Cape towns—administers the transfer facility's operation and finances.
 Bourne has its own municipal landfill and does not bring any waste to the station, but maintains its seat on the board of managers and contributes to the costs of running the facility in order to preserve its future participation options.